 Talking about Moving Elderly Parents to Assisted Living

 The conversation with your parents about assisted living doesn’t have to be difficult.
 If possible, bring the subject up gradually over time.
 Give your parent(s) time to get used to the idea and listen carefully to their concerns and fears.
 Include your parent(s) as much as possible in the process of choosing a community.
 Visit the community with them.
 And make sure you’re up to date on all of their financial assets, accounts and insurance policies.
 It’s also smart to have a durable power of attorney in hand should you need to assist in the management of your parents’ assets.
-You can find additional information at the following links:

 Evaluating an assisted living Community

 Once you’ve decided which type of retirement community is best for you or your parent(s), and narrowed your list of potential communities, you’ll want to visit each one, ask the right questions, and talk to the residents.
 Check out potential senior living communities with the Better Business Bureau and your local long-term care ombudsman to see if there have been any complaints about the facility or its staff.
 If you really like one particular community, visit at different times of the day to get a well-rounded impression of the community.

 Brightview Senior Living has over 30 Assisted Living communities in eight states: